 Four key goals immerged in the planning – keep the grounds accessible to the local community, adopt sound environmentally sustainable principles, restore the castle to its former glory and provide an income stream to allow maintenance to continue, celebrate and showcase the beauty of South Armagh and the Ring of Gullion.

-After speaking with numerous tourism advisors, Mick and Robin settled on the plan to develop the site into a 45 room boutique hotel, restaurant and spa, with additional accommodation in the Gate lodge and Castle plus a permanent marquee adjacent to the castle for events.
-They would rejuvenate the farms lands and run their own sheep and cattle, and restore the walled garden planting of vegetables and fruit trees.
+After speaking with numerous tourism advisors, Mick and Robin settled on the plan to develop the site into a 45-room boutique hotel, restaurant and spa, with additional accommodation in the Gatelodge and Castle plus a permanent marquee adjacent to the castle for events.
+They would rejuvenate the farmlands and run their own sheep and cattle and restore the walled garden by planting vegetables and fruit trees.
 This allowing estate-raised and grown produce to be used in the hotel eateries.

-A public walkway was established beside the southern water course to allow local walkers to continue to access the site.
-Additionally, the walled garden includes an easy access dog friendly café.
+A public walkway was established beside the southern watercourse to allow local walkers to continue to access the site.
+Additionally, the walled garden includes a studio for hosting events and functions.
 The general public are also welcome in the Hotel Bar and Restaurant.

 There are ongoing discussions with tenants and neighbours, the Forestry Service of Northern Ireland and Newry and Mourne District Council to try to increase the level of broadleaf woodland planted on Slieve Gullion.
 Mick and Robin have been working with the Woodland Trust and highly respected sustainable farming consultant Dr Michael Meharg to plan the most sustainable management of the full 350-acre estate.